 The first sign of trouble came in a rapid succession of title changes for the series.
 A general industry rule of thumb is that the number of times a show's name is changed indicates just how many problems there are with it.
 On this basis, a series that gets on with the working title has an excellent chance of success.
-If the title is changed once, the odds that viewers will like it drop.
+If the title is changed, the odds drop that viewers will like it.

 This particular series started out as "Undercover."
-It then became "David Cassidy - Undercover," an indication that the show wasn't strong enough to make it without calling immediate attention to its star.
-Then, just a couple of weeks ago, it was renamed "David Cassidy - Man Undercover."
+It then became "David Cassidy -

+Undercover," an indication that the show wasn't strong enough to make it without calling immediate attention to its star.
+Then, just a couple of weeks ago, it was renamed...